Two performances remain in 2015 Celebrated Speakers Series.

 Ian and Paxton bring their hugely successful UK tour back home!
 With the additional support of master instrumentalist Robin Bullock, this is an evening not to be missed.

-This three-concert series is being jointly produced by MusicWorks in collaboration with Paris Productions, a regional public relations and advertising company.
+This concert series is being jointly produced by MusicWorks in collaboration with Paris Productions, a regional public relations and advertising company.
 Tickets for these performances may be purchased either online at www.TheEmersonCenter.org or by calling the Box Office at 772-778-5249.
-Series tickets range from $70 to $210 and single tickets are available from $20 to $75.
+Single tickets are available from $20 to $75.
 (A $3/ticket Service Fee will be added to each ticket price.)
 VIP seating is available, including a "Meet-and-Greet" with the performers following each show.

 The Emerson Center is conveniently located on the campus of the Unitarian Universalist Fellowship of Vero Beach, on the SE corner of 16th Street and 27th Avenue.
 It has more than 300 parking spaces, an auditorium that seats over 800 people in comfortable padded seating, a raised stage that offers everyone unrestricted views, and professional state-of-the-art sound and lighting systems.
 Ask about the new elevator to the second floor balcony and the seating for the physically challenged.